|

 ALEXANDER HAMILTON WAS BORN ON NEVIS

-island of Nevis with a population of today 46,000 still has Queen
+island of Nevis today has a population of 46,000.

 Fawcett Lavine.
-She was divorced from her husband, Mr Lavine, in
+She became divorced from her husband, Mr. Lavine, in

-1758, some years after Alex's birth.
-And those of you who just had
+1758, some years after Alexander's birth.
+And those of you who just raised an eyebrow

-In 1765, father James felt it was time
+In 1765, father James Hamilton felt it was time

 to abandon the family, and so he did.
 Mother Rachel died a few years